suker/Data-Analytics-Certificate/README.md

 Business analytics is **"the use of math and statistics to derive meaning from data in order to make better business decisions"**

 There are three types of business analytics: **descriptive, predictive and prescriptive**.
-- **Descriptive analytics**: is the intrerpretation of historical data to identify trernds and patterns.
+- **Descriptive analytics**: is the intrerpretation of historical data to identify trends and patterns.
 - **Predictive analytics**: centers on taking that information and using it to forecast future outcomes.
 - **Prescriptive analytics**: testing and other techniques are employed to determine which outcome will yield (*producir*) the best result in a give scenario.